natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 This will allow you to spawn the Mushroom right above the box when it's hit by Mario.

-Now create a simple script yourself for the mushroom to dictate its behavior once spawned by the box.
+Now create a simple script yourself for the mushroom to dictate its behavior as follows once spawned by the box:
+* It springs out of the box once instantiated